Rebuilding funds from UnitedHealth begins to flow to businesses in Mpls., St. Paul

 Now Seward Pharmacy is getting a makeover.

-It will get new shelving, new floors, new signage, and new equipment.
-Usso will be increasing staffing to make even more home deliveries of prescriptions and is working to get a new telehealth room set up in one corner of the pharmacy.
+It will get new shelving, floors, signage and equipment.
+Usso will be increasing staffing to make even more home deliveries of prescriptions and is working to get a telehealth room set up in one corner of the pharmacy.

 The improvements are being funded by a $165,000 grant from Minnetonka-based UnitedHealth Group, via the nonprofit Heart of America.